Doge-Clan/.github/profile/README.md

 # Doge Clan
 Welcome!
-We are a small group of people making a software known as FreeExecutor.
-It gives you the ability to execute your own JavaScript powered shell anytime anywhere.
-It even works in other websites as a bookmarklet!
-It comes with loads of features and is highly flexible!
+We are a small group of people making a software known as FreeExecutor and various other components to complement it.
+While it is still deep in development, it can start to load custom programs and provide a development environment, anywhere.
+It can be ran as a bookmarklet AND it can be ran as a seperate page.